Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 With our work on Turing patterns in the [prologue](../prologue/), tracking the movements of many individual particles led to a slow simulation that did not scale well given more particles or reactions.
 This observation led us to devise a coarse-grained reaction-diffusion model that was still able to produce Turing patterns.
 We used a cellular automaton because the concentrations of particles varied in different locations and were diffusing at different rates.

 We would like to devise a coarse-grained model of the repressilator.
 However, the particles diffuse at the same rate and are *uniform* across the simulation, and so there is no need to track concentrations in individual locations.
-As a result, we will use a simulation that assumes that the particles are **well-mixed**.
+As a result, we will use a simulation that assumes that particles are **well-mixed**.

 For example, say that we are modeling a degradation reaction.
 If we start with a concentration of 10,000 *X* particles, then after a single time step, we will simply multiply the number of *X* particles by (1-*k*), where *k* is a parameter related to the rate of the degradation reaction.

 As for a repression reaction like *X* + *Y* → *X*, we can update the concentration of *Y* particles by subtracting some factor *r* times the current concentrations of *X* and *Y* particles.

-We will further discuss the technical details behind a well-mixed reaction-diffusion model in the next module.
+We will further discuss the technical details required to implement a well-mixed reaction-diffusion model in the next module.
 In the meantime, we would like to see what happens when we make a major disturbance to the concentration of one of the particles in the well-mixed model.
-Do the particle concentrations resume their oscillations?
+Do particle concentrations resume their oscillations?
 To build this model of the repressilator, check out the following tutorial.

 [Visit tutorial](tutorial_perturb){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## The repressilator is robust to disturbance

-The figure below shows plots over time of concentrations of each particle in our well-mixed simulation of the repressilator.
+The figure below shows plots over time of particle concentrations in our well-mixed simulation of the repressilator.
+(Note that these plots are less noisy than the ones that we produced previously because we are assuming a well-mixed environment.)
 Midway through this simulation, we greatly increase the concentration of *Y* particles.

 [![image-center](../assets/images/600px/nf_sim_interrupted_chart.png){: .align-center}](../assets/images/nf_sim_interrupted_chart.png)
 A plot of particle concentrations in the well-mixed repressilator model over time.
 Adding a significant number of *Y* particles to our simulation (the second blue peak) produces little ultimate disturbance to the concentrations of the three particles, which return to normal oscillations within a single cycle.